-As the Conversion Fee depends on the amount of fractional interests held by a Holder, the Conversion Fee ranges from an amount of bitcoin equal to the Bitcoin Allocation for 0.000001 Bitcoin Interests up to the Bitcoin Allocation for 0.999999 Bitcoin Interests.
+As the Conversion Fee depends on the amount of fractional interests held by a Holder, the Conversion Fee ranges from an amount of bitcoin equal to the Bitcoin Allocation for 0.000001 Bitcoin Interests up to the Bitcoin Allocation for 0.999999 Bitcoin Interests (as fractional Bitcoin Interests held on the issuer sponsored subregister are calculated up to 6 decimal places).
 The dollar value of the Conversion Fee will depend on the bitcoin price as at the time the Conversion Fee is deducted from the Holder's investment in the Fund and can be approximated as the bitcoin price at that time multiplied by the amount of the Conversion Fee in bitcoin.